patternhelloworld/docker-blue-green-runner/README.md

 ### OS

-- If this module operates well on WSL2, there should be no issues using it on an Ubuntu Linux server, especially considering the instability of WSL2.
+- If this module operates well on WSL2 in WIN, there should be no issues using it on an Ubuntu Linux server, especially considering the instability of WSL2.
 - If you are using WSL2 in WIN10 (not WIN11), which has the CRLF issue, you should run `bash prevent-crlf.sh` twice, and then execute the required `.sh` file.
   - The error message you might encounter is `$'\r': command not found`.
-- When using WSL2 on Windows, I recommend cloning the project into the WSL area (`\\wsl$\Ubuntu\home`) instead of `C:\`.
+- When using WSL2, I recommend cloning the project into the WSL area (`\\wsl$\Ubuntu\home`) instead of `C:\`.
 - **Summary**: Linux is more stable than WSL2, and WSL2 is not recommended for production environments.

 ### Docker Considerations